huntdatacenter/docs/docs/govern-science/compliance/certificates.md

 [NS-EN ISO 27001:2022 Certificate](https://assets.hdc.ntnu.no/assets/certificates/hunt-cloud-certificate-iso27001-2025.pdf) (PDF)

-Our compliance with the international standard in information security management «[ISO 27001](https://www.iso.org/isoiec-27001-information-security.html)» is certified in accordance with our Statement of Applicability (SoA) by DNV, Norway.
-The certificate includes controls from ISO/IEC 27017, security for cloud services.
+Our compliance with the international standard in information security management «[ISO/IEC 27001](https://www.iso.org/isoiec-27001-information-security.html)» is certified in accordance with our Statement of Applicability (SoA) by DNV, Norway.
+The certificate includes controls from ISO/IEC 27017, security for cloud services, and ISO/IEC 27018, privacy for cloud services.

 ::: details List of issued certificates